X-COM: Apocalypse: Mega-Primus

 The city is run by 13 elected senators.
 Large corporations maintain the environmental, social and economic structure of the city, while the populace live in relative comfort.
 Mega-Primus has its own marginalized minorities, consisting of Sectoid-human hybrids and androids, both by-products of the previous wars.
 These minorities have set up their own political pressure groups.
 When the aliens invade, the city government reestablishes X-COM.
 This time there is no absolute support by world/city governments.
 Mega-Primus has its own governing body who supply nearly all of X-COM's income.
 X-COM would have to support its income through the sale of alien artifacts captured from missions, and items manufactured in their own workshops.

 X-COM must maintain a good rapport with other organizations in the city.
 If X-COM angers any of them, or fails to contain the alien incursion, organizations will demand compensation or even actively attack X-COM forces.
 They will also withdraw their support (if any) for the X-COM project.
 For example, the Transtellar organization would prevent Agents and science personnel from travelling around the city.
-The corporations and political organizations will make profits, perform research, manufacture items, and even fight covert battles with one another independently of the player.
-For example, if Megapol, the city police, are making much money, they will be able to maintain a strong presence in the city, attacking alien ships and other hostile aircraft.
-The more damage to the city, and the greater Megapol's financial trouble, the less they will be able to respond to enemy attacks across the city.
+The corporations and political organizations will make profits, manufacture items for sale, and even fight covert battles with one another independently of the player.
 One of these organizations, the Cult of Sirius, is a group of religious fanatics who worship the aliens, and is inherently hostile to X-COM.
-The aliens, rather than simply signing non-aggression treaties with the various corporations, will attempt to infest their CEOs and take control of the organizations themselves.
+The aliens, rather than simply signing non-aggression treaties with the various corporations, will attempt to infest their corporation and take control of the organizations themselves leading to a possible infestation across most of Mega Primus.

-If the Government becomes hostile towards X-COM for any reason, such as alien interference or excessive damage to Government property and personnel, then the X-COM project will receive no further funding.
-This is a potential disaster for the player, and can lead to X-COM scrounging out a miserable existence, stealing from other organisations to survive.
-However, with perfect management, X-COM can overpower the entire City's military, while being richer than even Food Monopoly Company Nutrivend, then destroy the whole city and get away with it.
-Having friendly relations with both minorities (the android organisation S.E.L.F and the hybrid Mutant Alliance) can result in talented recruits of these races becoming available in following weeks.
+If the Government becomes hostile towards X-COM for any reason, such as alien interference or excessive damage to Government property, the X-COM project will receive no further funding.
+This is a potential disaster for the player and can lead to X-COM's financial stress.
+Possible solutions are purposely raiding a company to steal items to use or sell.
+Raids are an optional battlescape mission within X-COM Apocalypse which can be started as desired.
+With strong military performance and efficient management, X-COM can overpower Mega Primus and also the UFO threat leading to military dominance of the city but also the Alien's homeworld.